bradonomics/bradonomics.com/_drafts/linux-config.md

 description: What software to install and how to setup Linux once you've got the OS installed.
 type: article
 tags: ['Technology', 'Linux']
-last_modified_at: 2021-09-05
+last_modified_at: 2021-09-14
 date: 2016-05-12
 ---

 What follows is mostly for me.
-Every couple of years when I buy a new computer and have to reload my operating system.
-I want an easy way to remember what to install and how I had it configured.
+Every couple of years when I have to reload my operating system, I want an easy way to remember what to install and how I had it configured.
 There is no explanation as to _why_ I use the software or configuration settings below, it's just what I like.

-**A quick aside:**

-If you are new to Linux or thinking to making the switch, keep this in mind when deciding on a distro.
-You want an easy transition.
-This means if you're coming from Mac, use [Ubuntu](http://www.ubuntu.com/) which comes with Gnome desktop or [Elementary OS](https://elementary.io/) which comes with Pantheon desktop.
-If you're coming from Windows, use [Linux Mint](https://linuxmint.com/) with Cinnamon desktop.
-They are all based on Debian, have a boat-load of tutorials and forums on the web, and are very similar in setup to what you are already familiar with.
-Most of the instructions below will work for all three systems but all screenshots are from Cinnamon Desktop.

-I've written some install and config scripts.
+I've written some install and config scripts that do most of the below.
 One day I'll get them uploaded to [my dotfiles](https://github.com/bradonomics/dotfiles).

 ## Desktop Programs to Install